stephan1373/eNMS/docs/source/automation/services.md

 - `Creator` Allows users to switch between viewing all services (created by any user) and viewing only the services that they created.
 - `Refresh` the Table.
+- `Global Search` Allows users to search for a specific string across all properties of all services
 - `Advanced Search:` for complex filtering of the table.
 - `Clear Search` criteria.
 - `Copy the Selection` of currently displayed Services to the clipboard.